bendrucker/dotfiles/readme.md

 # dotfiles [![Build Status](https://travis-ci.org/bendrucker/dotfiles.svg?branch=master)](https://travis-ci.org/bendrucker/dotfiles)

-> My dotfiles for configuring OS X
+> My dotfiles for configuring macOS

+Linux friendly, outside of [`macos/`](macos/) and a [`Brewfile`](Brewfile) for dependency management.
+I use this repo for both home and work.

+Highlights include:

+* zsh with the minimal [pure](https://github.com/sindresorhus/pure) prompt
+* Sane defaults for programming languages I use

 ## Installing